 In addition to the usual raft of messaging features such as encrypted text, voice, picture, and video messaging, the app also includes file sharing (20MB per file), emojis, group messaging and a polling system for getting feedback from friends and contacts.

 So what's the downside?
-Threema hasn't really caught on in the English-speaking world, and you may have a hard time finding other users unless you speak German.
+Threema hasn't really caught on in the English-speaking world, so you may have a hard time finding other users unless you speak German.
 But its impeccable security is well worth spending $4 for.

 3. WhatsApp (Android, iOS: Free)

 In 2014, WhatsApp was bought by Facebook, which later broke its promises to WhatsApp's founders that it wouldn't "monetize" WhatsApp.
 (The founders left, and one co-founded Signal.)
 Some WhatsApp user behavioral data is now shared with Facebook, but the messages remain entirely walled-off.

 No matter who owns it, WhatsApp remains one of the easiest ways for anyone to use end-to-end encrypted messaging.
 If you're not comfortable with Facebook's presence, there are plenty of other options on this page.